emagiz/emdocs/mds/howto/userguide-emagizstore.md

 ### Export to the store

 For resources and flows there is a different approach how to export these functionalities to the store.
 Below we specify per type what the method is to export something to the store.
 Please keep the above mentioned guidelines and restrictions in mind whilst exporting to the store.
+You can export only to your own Company store.

 #### Resources